mollyoconnorr/MOconnor-Lab2/README.md

 </pre>

 <p>This made sure that only one thread played at a time and prevented any overlapping sounds.
 The <code>giveTurn()</code> method ensured that each thread only played when it was supposed to, keeping the timing of the song smooth.</p>

+<h3>4.
+Handling the Triplet Note in Super Mario Bros.</h3>
+<p>While working on the Super Mario Bros. song, I encountered a challenge with a triplet note in the sheet music.
+There wasn't a built-in implementation to play triplets directly, so I had to find a workaround to replicate this effect.</p>

+<p>The triplet note involves playing three notes in the space of two, which creates a rhythmic grouping that's distinct from regular quarter or eighth notes.
+Since the program couldn't handle this specific rhythm, I decided to simulate the triplet effect by adjusting the timing and using a combination of various notes and small rests to create a similar rhythm.</p>

 <h2>How to Run the Project</h2>